sol/hspec-tutorial/README.md

 Try the following things:

  * Start GHCi with `ghci test/Spec.hs` and run all specs with `:main`.
- * Run specs selectively with `:main -m "when given an invalid request path"`.
+ * Run specs selectively with e.g. `:main -m "when given an invalid request path"`.
  * Change a spec in `test/AppSpec.hs` so that it fails, reload it with `:reload` and run it with `:main`.
 Now you can rerun only the failing spec with `:main -r`.